25 English Idioms With Their Meanings

 - Ring a bell:

 It is used when people remember something after observing visual cues.
-For instance, saying that painting rings a bell, but I can’t remember who the artist was is one example.
+For instance, saying that a painting rings a bell, but I can’t remember who the artist was is one example.

 - Learn the ropes: